cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 the single inputs `blindedElement` and `evaluatedElement` are passed as one-item lists to `ComputeComposites`.)

+In particular, servers can produce a single, constant-sized proof for N client inputs sent in a single request, rather than one proof per client input.
+This optimization benefits clients and servers since it amortizes the cost of proof generation and bandwidth across multiple requests.

 ##### Fresh randomness

 We note here that it is essential that a different `r` value is used for